tamas-dukai/laravel-starter/README.md

 ## How to set up:

 - Clone the repository
+- Create a .env file with database connection details
+- Generate new APP_KEY with the following command in terminal 'php artisan key:generate'
-- run 'composer install' in terminal
+- Run 'composer install' in terminal